Do You Wonder How Lower Mainland Local Governments Will Use On-Site Rainwater Management to Address Regulatory Requirements?

 The ‘Course on the ISMP Course Correction’ Will Showcase Tools and Case Study Experience to Help Restore Watershed Health

-“We are moving from guidelines to tools,” states Corino Salomi of the Department of Fisheries and Oceans (DFO) .
-He is Area Manager, Oceans, Habitat & Enhancement Branch, Lower Fraser Area. .
+“The City of Surrey, Bowker Creek Initiative and District of North Vancouver stand out because of their sustained commitment to outcome-oriented approaches: Establish the vision, set the target, and then implement,” observes Corino Salomi of the Department of Fisheries and Oceans (DFO).
+He is Area Manager, Oceans, Habitat & Enhancement Branch, Lower Fraser Area.

 To fill a professional development need, the Partnership for Water Sustainability has developed a 2-day course titled ISMP Course Correction: Achieve More with Less.
 Peer-based learning will be provided by an inter-governmental team.
 Lead members of the ISMP Course Correction Team are Carrie Baron (City of Surrey), Richard Boase (District of North Vancouver) and Jody Watson (Capital Regional District).